 Veteran Motley Fool Hidden Gems members know what we love to find in a small company.
 Honest, competent management.
 Solid financials.
 High levels of insider ownership.
 Strong returns on equity and assets.
 Little or no Wall Street coverage.
 And a price that's right for long-term buyers.

-What we don't often talk about, though, are the things that can go bump in the night.
-The nasty traits of some small businesses that make us fear and loathe them.
+But we don't often talk about the things that can go bump in the night -- the nasty traits of some small businesses that make us fear and loathe them.

 Let's start with an example of what to avoid.